-human and natural ignitions. are effective in reducing the risk of active and passive canopy fire.Annual reports of Reduce risk of uncharacteristic fire for community protection and other special areas. -
+human and natural ignitions. are effective in reducing the risk of active and passive canopy fire.
+3. Cumulative acres in characteristic and uncharacteristic fire condition 4.
+Fire Regime Condition Class 5. # of acres in Fire Use plans.
+6. # of acres where "monitoring" or containment is considered an appropriate Annual reports of acres treated.
+ForestERA analysis process. suppression tactic.
+Reduce risk of uncharacteristic fire for community protection and other special areas.
+Ditto above